 Hy 134.
 Flow in Porous Media.
 9 units (3-0-6); third term.
-Prerequisites: AM 115 ab or equivalent.
+Prerequisite: AM 95 ab or equivalent.
 AM 116 is also recommended.
-(AM 115 b may be taken concurrently.)
-A study of the hydrodynamics of flow through porous media, with applications primarily in the field of ground water flow, including seepage through earth dams and levees, uplift pressures on dams and foundations, flow toward wells, ground water recharge, drainage, and dewatering for excavations.
+(AM 95 b may be taken concurrently.)
+A study of the hydrodynamics of flow through porous media, with applications primarily in the field of ground water flow, including seepage through earth dams and levees, uplift pressures on dams and foundations, flow toward wells, ground water recharge, drainage, dewatering for excavations, dispersion, and salinity intrusion.
 Emphasis is placed on flow-net analysis and mathematical methods.
-Instructor: Jacob.
+Instructor: Harleman.